 When visiting Machu Picchu, it is important to remember that you are in an important cultural and historical site and that you should always be mindful of its preservation.
 It is important to understand the rules of the site before visiting so that you can ensure you are in compliance with the rules at all times.
-In order to assist you in understanding the important rules for visiting Machu Picchu, I have included a highlight of some of the most important rules for you to review below.
+In order to assist you in understanding the important rules for visiting Machu Picchu, I have included a highlight of some of the most important rules for you to review in my Machu Picchu visitor guide below.

 - All visitors must be accompanied by a professionally licensed guide.

 - Running, jumping, or disturbing the flow of traffic thru the site.